 Gregory H. Fox, Paul R. Dubinsky & Brad R. Roth, eds., Treaties as Law of the Land?
-Change and Uncertainty in the Domestic Effects of International Agreements (forthcoming, Cambridge University Press, 2017).
+Change and Uncertainty in the Domestic Effects of International Agreements (Cambridge University Press, 2017).

 Gregory H. Fox & Brad R. Roth, eds., Democratic Governance and International Law (Cambridge University Press, 2000).

 Research Publications -- Journal Articles and Book Chapters:

 Brad R. Roth, “Bilateral Recognition of States” in Gëzim Visoka, John Doyle & Edward Newman, eds., The Routledge Handbook of State Recognition (Routledge, 2019), pp. 191-205.

 Brad R. Roth, “Human Rights and Transitional Justice: Taiwan’s Adoption of the ICCPR and the Redress of 228 and Martial-Law-Era Injustices,” in Jerome A. Cohen, William P. Alford & Chang-fa Lo, eds., Taiwan and International Human Rights -- A Story of Transformation (Springer, 2019), pp. 51-66.